SpeedCodeNpo/ng-exercises/README.md

 ### Assignment instructions :

 - Create UI as shown in screen snapshots.
-- Create a component for the page (dont use the app.component fr the page)
+- Create a component named "features" for the page (dont use the app.component fr the page).